Child Safeguarding Statement

 Changing for games/ PE / Swimming

-- While every effort will be made to adhere to best practice as agreed and outlined above, in the event of an emergency where this is not possible or practicable, a full record of the incident should be made and reported to the Principal and parents.
+- At all times there must be adequate supervision of pupils.
+While every effort will be made to adhere to best practice as agreed and outlined above, in the event of an emergency where this is not possible or practicable, a full record of the incident should be made and reported to the Principal and parents.

 Children travelling in staff cars

-Members of the school staff will not carry children alone in their cars at any time.
+- Members of the school staff will not carry children alone in their vehicles at any time.

 Induction of Staff

 - The DLP will be responsible for informing all new teachers and ancillary staff our school’s Child Safeguarding procedures.
 The DDLP will ensure that a copies of all relevant child safeguarding documentation is made available to all new staff members.
 These must be retained in all classrooms and in the Staff Room.

 - All new teachers are expected to teach the designated SPHE objectives for their class.

 - The DDLP, in accordance with the post of responsibility description, will be responsible for the mentoring of new teachers and also for supporting new teachers as they implement the SPHE objectives.